 Element Required?
 Complete?
 SPCSA Comments Committee to Form (CTF) applicants meet NRS 388A.240 qualification Yes, for CTF Applicants ONLY ☐ Yes ☐ No ☐ N/A Application Cover Sheet - all applicable questions completed Yes ☐ Yes ☐ No 2.
-Meeting the Need - all applicable questions completed DUAL CREDIT PARTNERSHIPS ONLY REQUIRED FOR HIGH SCHOOLS; PROGRAMS OF DISTANCE EDUCATION ONLY REQUIRED FOR VIRTUAL SCHOOLS Yes □ Yes □ No Academic Plan - all applicable questions completed Yes ☐ Yes ☐ No Operations Plan - all applicable questions completed Yes ☐ Yes ☐ No
+Meeting the Need - all applicable questions completed DUAL CREDIT PARTNERSHIPS ONLY REQUIRED FOR HIGH SCHOOLS; PROGRAMS OF DISTANCE EDUCATION ONLY REQUIRED FOR Yes □ Yes □ No VIRTUAL SCHOOLS3.
+Academic Plan - all applicable questions completed Yes ☐ Yes ☐ No Operations Plan - all applicable questions completed Yes ☐ Yes ☐ No

 Element Required?
-Comple te?
+Complete e?
 SPCSA Comments 5.
-Financial Plan - all applicable questions completed Yes □ Yes □ No 6.
-Addendum - all applicable questions completed Yes, for CMO applicants and CTF applicants contracting with CMO/EMO □ Yes □ No □ N/A the application pass the giarism check?
-Yes ☐ Yes □ No
+Financial Plan - all applicable questions completed Yes ☐ Yes □ No 6.
+Addendum - all applicable questions completed Yes, for CMO applicants and CTF applicants contracting with CMO/EMO ☐ Yes □ No □ N/A d the application pass the against the application pass the Yes ☐ Yes □ No